AndySalmon/BluestoneReviews/readme.md

 There are many aspects of this project that are not 100% complete as it is primarily an example for assessment.

 - Many more tests could have been written.
-So far I haven't written any for the API.
 - The social media publishers are simply placeholders sitting behind a facade that will be responsible for publishing.
 In a real it will most likely post a message to a message queue which would in turn callback this or another app to do the publishing.
 - The API currently doesn't support paging or sorting.
+- Review Dates
+- Allow enter Name when creating a new review

 ## Database